 If you’re having trouble coming up with more keywords for a given topic, look at the related search phrases that display when you type in a keyword into Google.
 You’ll get some suggestions for searches similar to your initial input if you key in your phrase and scroll to the bottom of Google’s results.
 These keywords could give you some suggestions for other keywords to consider.

-“Searches connected to cute pups” appears at the bottom of the Google SERP, along with keyword recommendations.
+“Searches connected to cute pups” appear at the bottom of the Google SERP, along with keyword recommendations.

 Do you want a bonus?
 Look up some of those similar search phrases by typing in a few of them.